 How to Make the Sauce

 The key to making the best Chicago deep dish lies in the chunky tomato sauce.
-It's surprisingly simple to make.
-It all starts with a can of crushed tomatoes.
+It's surprisingly simple to make and it all starts with a can of crushed tomatoes.

-- Open the can of crust tomatoes and pour the contents into a fine mesh strainer.
+- Open the can of crushed tomatoes and pour the contents into a fine mesh strainer.

 - Allow gravity to do it's thing, or use the back of a spoon to coax the excess juice from the tomatoes.